Importing ADIF and Tab-delimited Files

 3. subsequent lines must contain fields whose values comply with the ADIF specification, e.g. frequencies are represented in megahertz with the period character as a decimal separator; the following exceptions are supported

-For some users, creating a spreadsheet will be the fasted way to digitize paper logs.
+For some users, creating a spreadsheet will be the fastest way to digitize paper logs.
 Before embarking down this path, set up the spreadsheet's header row, record a few test QSOs, generate a tab-delimited file, import that file into your DXKeeper log, and verify that all QSO data is being properly captured.
-Then large number of QSOs can be digitized with the confidence.
+Then large number of QSOs can be digitized with confidence.

 Interactions with other configuration settings